RobiTheGit/Sonic2TitleCardCodeGeneratorPython/README.md

 # Sonic2TitleCardCodeGeneratorPython
  It works, positioning may need manual edits though

- For Some Reason, specificly usng JADE VALLEY doesn't work, everything else seems to work, just not both words together, jade valley, if you want to use that name, use Selbi's sonic 2 text code generator
+ For Some Reason, specificly usng anything that ends with VALLEY doesn't work, everything else seems to work, if you want to use that word, use Selbi's sonic 2 text code generator